 Easy Chicken Carcass Soup Recipe

-Temperatures are dropping, it's getting darker earlier, and sometimes it feels like the only thing that can chase away those cold weather blues is by enjoying a piping hot bowl of chicken soup.
-But please put down that can of chicken soup!
+When temperatures drop and it gets darker earlier, it feels like the only thing that can chase away those cold weather blues is a piping hot bowl of soup.
+But, please put down that can of chicken soup!
 If you've never made chicken soup before, this chicken carcass soup recipe from recipe developer Ting Dalton of Cook Simply is easy enough for a soup beginner to feel like a master chef in no time at all.

 Gather the ingredients for chicken carcass soup